AhmYousry/under-water-challenge/README.md

 ##Line tracking underwater.py Algorithm

 camera is used to follow the
-tracks autonomously. used a python library named "Open CV" to detect lines using the "mask" function, which filters out all but blue lines.
-Using mathematical calculations, we were able to get the distance between the two blue lines and the average slope.
+tracks autonomously.
+Line tracking underwater , used a python library named "Open CV" to detect lines using filter “gaussianblur” and  "mask" function ,then “threshold” function and finally used “HoughLines” function